Signaling game: Biology

-Valuable advances have been made by applying signaling games to a number of biological questions.
+Valuable advances have been made by applying signaling games to several biological questions.
 Most notably, Alan Grafen's (1990) handicap model of mate attraction displays.
 The antlers of stags, the elaborate plumage of peacocks and bird-of-paradise, and the song of the nightingale are all such signals.
 Grafen's analysis of biological signaling is formally similar to the classic monograph on economic market signaling by Michael Spence.
-More recently, a series of papers by Getty shows that Grafen's analysis, like that of Spence, is based on the critical simplifying assumption that signalers trade off costs for benefits in an additive fashion, the way humans invest money to increase income in the same currency.
-This assumption that costs and benefits trade off in an additive fashion might be valid for some biological signaling systems, but is not valid for multiplicative tradeoffs, such as the survival cost – reproduction benefit tradeoff that is assumed to mediate the evolution of sexually selected signals.
+More recently, a series of papers by Getty shows that Grafen's analysis, like that of Spence, is based on the critical simplifying assumption that signalers trade-off costs for benefits in an additive fashion, the way humans invest money to increase income in the same currency.
+This assumption that costs and benefits trade-off in an additive fashion might be valid for some biological signaling systems but not for multiplicative trade-offs, such as the survival cost – reproduction benefits trade-off that is assumed to mediate the evolution of sexually selected signals.

 Charles Godfray (1991) modeled the begging behavior of nestling birds as a signaling game.
-The nestlings begging not only informs the parents that the nestling is hungry, but also attracts predators to the nest.
-The parents and nestlings are in conflict.
-The nestlings benefit if the parents work harder to feed them than the parents ultimate benefit level of investment.
+The nestlings begging not only informs the parents that the nestling is hungry but also attracts predators to the nest.
+The parents and nestlings conflict.
+The nestlings benefit if the parents work harder to feed them than the parents' ultimate benefit level of investment.
 The parents are trading off investment in the current nestlings against investment in future offspring.

 Pursuit deterrent signals have been modeled as signaling games.
-Thompson's gazelles are known sometimes to perform a 'stott', a jump into the air of several feet with the white tail showing, when they detect a predator.
-Alcock and others have suggested that this action is a signal of the gazelle's speed to the predator.
-This action successfully distinguishes types because it would be impossible or too costly for a sick creature to perform and hence the predator is deterred from chasing a stotting gazelle because it is obviously very agile and would prove hard to catch.
+Thompson's gazelles are known sometimes to perform a 'stott,' a jump into the air of several feet with the white tail showing, when they detect a predator.
+Alcock and others have suggested that this action signals the gazelle's speed to the predator.
+This action successfully distinguishes types because it would be impossible or too costly for a sick creature to perform.
+Hence, the predator is deterred from chasing a stotting gazelle because it is obviously very agile and would prove hard to catch.

 The concept of information asymmetry in molecular biology has long been apparent.
 Although molecules are not rational agents, simulations have shown that through replication, selection, and genetic drift, molecules can behave according to signaling game dynamics.
 Such models have been proposed to explain, for example, the emergence of the genetic code from an RNA and amino acid world.

 Costly versus cost-free signaling

-One of the major uses of signaling games both in economics and biology has been to determine under what conditions honest signaling can be an equilibrium of the game.
-That is, under what conditions can we expect rational people or animals subject to natural selection to reveal information about their types?
+One significant application of signaling games in both economics and biology is to identify the conditions that allow honest signaling to serve as an equilibrium within the game.
+Essentially, this raises the question: under which circumstances can we anticipate that rational individuals or animals influenced by natural selection will disclose details regarding their types?